Beliavsky/Burkardt-Fortran-90/README.md

 [legendre_rule_fast](https://people.sc.fsu.edu/~jburkardt/f_src/legendre_rule_fast/legendre_rule_fast.html) uses a fast (order n) algorithm to compute a Gauss-Legendre quadrature rule of given order.

+[line_integrals](https://people.math.sc.edu/Burkardt/f_src/line_integrals/line_integrals.html) returns the exact value of the integral of any monomial over the length of the unit line in 1d.

 [line_ncc_rule](https://people.sc.fsu.edu/~jburkardt/f_src/line_ncc_rule/line_ncc_rule.html) computes a Newton Cotes Closed (ncc) quadrature rule for the line, that is, for an interval of the form [a,b], using equally spaced points which include the endpoints.

 [line_nco_rule](https://people.sc.fsu.edu/~jburkardt/f_src/line_nco_rule/line_nco_rule.html) computes a Newton Cotes Open (nco) quadrature rule, using equally spaced points, over the interior of a line segment in 1d.